Newly commenced Explorations from all Topics.

 Read More »

-Population Explosion: What happened to get to 8 Billion people?
+Population Explosion: How did we get to 8 billion people?

 Humanity has just experienced a population explosion.
-Whether you believe we are overpopulated or not, the facts are that we have just had a population explosion.
+Whether you study population or believe we are overpopulated or not, the facts are that we have just had a population explosion.

-Over two centuries of population peaking at 50x higher than the long term population growth, and peaking at 100x higher during the baby boom.
+Over two centuries of population reaching 50x higher than the historical long-term population growth, and even peaking at 100x higher than historical averages.

-So what caused the boom, why a population explosion when birth rates are falling?
-Will our population grow until we are living life like battery hens?
+So, what caused the boom, why was there a population explosion even when birth rates were falling?
+Could our population grow until we are living life like battery hens, or birth-rates keep falling leading to population collapse?

 Read More »